 In the long term, incentive programs such as lawn-to-garden or "cash-for-grass" rebates, stormwater capture, greywater reuse, and other on-site reuse by both residential and commercial water users will be key to reducing urban water use.
-This CCMP action has been identified in the California Water Action Plan, Executive Order B-29-15, and Wetter or Not, and has been written into state law through the Water Conservation in Landscaping Act of 2006 (AB 1881).
+This CCMP action has been identified in the California Water Action Plan, Executive Order B-29-15, and the non-governmental report Wetter or Not.
+It has also been written into state law through the Water Conservation in Landscaping Act of 2006 (AB 1881).
 The State Water Resources Control Board is also formulating performance standards for long-term water use reduction, which will help inform the tasks associated with this action.

-Rescape California (Task 21-3) SF Estuary Partnership (Tasks 21-1 through 21-4)
+Rescape California (Task 21-3) SF Estuary Partnership (Tasks 21-1, 21-2, 21-3, 21-4)

-CA Department of Water Resources, CA Urban Water Conservation Council, The Bay Institute, State Water Resources Control Board various local and regional governments and planning agencies, and local water agencies
+CA Department of Water Resources, CA Urban Water Conservation Council, State Water Resources Control Board, The Bay Institute, various local and regional governments and planning agencies, and local water agencies